 Local Tax Rates

-Midland County has a total of six taxing entities.
-Dependent upon the firm’s location, city taxes may not be imposed.
-Following are the 2018 tax rates per $100 of assessed value.
+Midland County has six taxing entities.
+City property tax rates are only imposed upon firms within the city limits.
+Following are the 2021-2022 tax rates per $100 of assessed value.

 Texas has no personal income tax.